Sucram314/Ascii-Tetris/README.md

 So I wanted to practice Perfect Clears but I couldn't find a way to start in the middle of a bag in jstris or tetrio so I remade Tetris in Python.
 And it's completely ASCII graphics as well.
 Might add an AI later.
 Sorry if the code is hard to read lol

+How to Play:
+idk just search up how to play tetris you can edit the keybinds at the beginning of the code in tetris.py restart key is always r you can use function keys to start in the middle of 7-bags and practice perfect clears

 Links:

 javidx9   | inspiration: https://www.youtube.com/watch?v=8OK8_tHeCIA&t=550s